jimhendy/PandemicGame/README.md

 * Download font to provide from static directory
 * Match font to game font on board (irsa thin)

-* Restart game button in selection page / another page with current game/new game

 * log file
 * Random state and log actions for replication

-* Capitalise disease colours when asking question

 * Font sizes should be in %/vh, still having issue with overflow of divs from top right (current city etc)